Building a Shoreline

 You’ll be able to see many parts of the Boyd Living Shoreline, especially at low tide.
 It is made up of three parts:

-Wattle Fence Sills: Closest to shore and visible at low tide are the wattle fence stills.
+Wattle Fence Sills: Closest to shore and visible at low tide are the wattle fence sills.
 These wooden bundles were built by local volunteers, using wood from the nearby Baruch Institute.
 They help trap sediment near the shoreline so marsh grasses can grow.

 Manufactured Wire Reefs: These wire cages provide an ideal habitat for baby oysters – called spat – to settle and begin growing into reefs.
 Healthy oyster reefs help clean the water and provide critical habitat for baby fish and crabs.